DEGIRO Fees Explained

 How much does DEGIRO charge for currency conversion?

 DEGIRO charges a 0.25% FX conversion fee whenever you buy or sell a product denominated in a currency different from your account’s base currency.
 The fee applies on both the buy and sell legs — an effective 0.50% round-trip cost.
-Manual FX conversion incurs €10 + 0.25%.
-You can avoid this entirely by buying UCITS ETFs on a EUR-denominated exchange such as Xetra or Euronext Amsterdam.
+Where your country entity offers manual FX, it costs €10 + 0.25%; the UK schedule lists Auto FX only.
+With a EUR account you can avoid the conversion by buying a EUR-denominated line of your UCITS ETF where one exists; check the listing currency of the specific line before you buy, as the same fund can trade in different currencies on different venues.

 Does DEGIRO charge inactivity or custody fees?